-William married Kathryn Brooks (1888-1969), the daughter of Hazell and Jane (Williams) Brooks of Woods Run, Washington County, PA.
+William entered into marriage with Kathryn Brooks (1888-1969), the daughter of Hazell and Jane (Williams) Brooks of Woods Run, Washington County, PA.
 The wedding took place in about 1909, when William was age 22, and Kathryn 19.

 The federal census of 1920 shows William, Kathryn, Hazel Elizabeth and William's widowed mother Mary living in a house on Prospect Street in Brownsville.
 William labored that year as a coal miner.

 When the census again was taken in 1930, William, Kathryn and 18-year old "niece" Hazel Elizabeth made their home on Bank Street in South Brownsville.
 Lodgers Charles W. Teeple and James L. Laughrey boarded in the household.
 That year, William was employed as a laborer in a local laundry.